Allergy Sufferers Vacuum Buying Guide

 Now you know everything I’ve come across on picking out a vacuum to stop your allergies.
 You’re welcome to use this to find the vacuums you find best, but here are my favorites:

 Dyson Big Ball Animal 2 [Best for Allergies]: Sometimes I want to go into writing an article hoping Dyson doesn’t win (I’m always rooting for an underdog!).
-But the truth is they make some very good vacuums, and this vacuum hits all cylinders for allergy sufferers: excellent suction, whole system HEPA filtration, effective tools for removing allergens from more than carpet.
+But the truth is they make some very good vacuums, and this vacuum hits all cylinders for allergy sufferers: excellent suction for anything from pet hair to dust mites, whole system HEPA filtration, effective tools for removing allergens from more than carpet.
 Here are a few highlights:

 - highest suction of any vacuum on the market (at time of writing) at 270 air watts